Morenito88/full_stack_p3/README.md

-White Market Games  Version 1.0  07/31/2015
+White Market Games  Version 1.0  09/02/2015

 What is it?
 -----------

-Tournament Manager is a Python script that allow you to keep track of several tournaments.
-Uses a PostgreSQL database to store tournaments, players and matches using swiss pairings system.
-With Tournament Manager you can quickly know the pairs list for each tournament round.
+White Market Games is an application where you can check the latest games on market and filter them by categories.
+You can also interact with the application by doing a login throw Google+ or Facebook.
+With an account you can add your own games, edit and delete it anytime you want.

 Requirements
 ------------
-To a full success use of Tournament Manager you need:
+To a full success use of White Market Games you need:

-    o PostgreSQL
     o Python 2.7
-    o psycopg2

 Installation
 ------------